ofelcan164/API/sections/keywording.md

 }
 ```

-We will return `200 OK` and a representation of the updated keyword.
+We will return `200 OK` and a JSON representation of the updated keyword.

 ```json
 {